-In the event that a project requires approval of a Special Use Permit (SUP) as defined in the Oxnard Zoning Ordinance, or a project requires modification, the project applicant shall submit a development application and all required

-In the event that project issues cannot be resolved during Development Design Review committee meetings, components of a particular development application require discretionary review and approval pursuant to the City of Oxnard Municipal Code, the City Staff shall prepare a report summarizing the proposed development and provide a recommendation for consideration by the Planning Commission.
+In the event that a project requires approval of a Special Use Permit (SUP) as defined in the Oxnard Zoning Ordinance, or a project requires modification, the project applicant shall submit a development application and all required supporting documentation to the Planning Department for review and consideration by the appropriate decision making body, as required by the City's Municipal Code.
+In the event that project issues cannot be resolved during Development Design Review committee meetings, or if components of a particular development application require discretionary review and approval pursuant to the City of Oxnard Municipal Code, the City Staff shall prepare a report summarizing the proposed development and provide a recommendation for consideration by the Planning Commission.
 Upon consideration, the Commission may approve the request, continue the matter for more information, or deny the application due to reasons stated at the hearing.